Westmorland and Lonsdale: Current

-The constituency was expanded by adding parts of the former District of Eden, including the market towns of Appleby-in-Westmorland and Kirkby Stephen, previously in the abolished constituency of Penrith and The Border.
-To partly offset this, the former District of South Lakeland wards of Arnside & Milnthorpe, Burton & Crooklands, and Sedbergh & Kirkby Lonsdale were included in Morecambe and Lunesdale, thereby making the latter a cross-county boundary constituency.

 The new constituency is made up of part of the previous constituency (41.7% by area and 72.3% by population of the new constituency) and part of the former Penrith and The Border constituency (58.3% by area and 27.7% by population of the new constituency).

 History

 Having been a Conservative-dominated seat since its creation in 1983, the 1997 general election saw the Conservatives' majority cut to fewer than 5,000 votes.
 This was further reduced at the 2001 general election.
 In 2005, the constituency featured among a list of seats held by high-profile Conservatives (in this case Shadow Education Secretary Tim Collins) targeted by the Liberal Democrats by deploying supporters from across each region in what was referred in the media as a "decapitation strategy".
 In the 2005 election, Tim Farron gained the seat by a marginal majority of 267 votes.

 At the 2010 general election, the local electorate caused the largest Conservative-to-Lib Dem swing nationally, of 11.1% — equally the lowest share of the vote for Labour (2.2%, one of five lost deposits for Labour), nationally.
 With 96.2% of votes cast for either the Conservative or Liberal Democrat candidates, Westmorland and Lonsdale had the highest combined share of the vote cast for the Coalition parties.

 Contrasting with its long-term Conservative support, the combined Conservative/UKIP vote narrowly failed to reach 40% in 2015.
 Equally, Farron, who would become Leader of the Liberal Democrats two months later; was the only member of his party to secure an absolute majority (over 50%) of votes cast, after what was a poor result for the party nationwide with their seat count reduced from 57 seats to 8.
 In 2017 (when Farron was Lib Dem leader), Farron's majority fell to just 777 votes.
 However, in 2019, he was re-elected with a majority increased to 1,934.

 Following boundary changes, it was estimated that the reconfigured Westmorland and Lonsdale would have been won by the Conservatives in 2019 with a majority of over 5,000.
 Despite this, the 2024 general election saw a large increase in Farron's majority to 21,472, the 3rd largest majority of all UK constituencies in the election behind Bootle and Hornsey and Friern Barnet.
 By many measures — the total votes cast, the size of the majority, and the margin of victory — this was the Liberal Democrats' strongest result nationwide.
 It was also the only constituency where the Labour candidate lost their deposit by polling less than 5% of the vote.